 B.S.
 Engineering, Arizona State University

 Professor Sumare began his academic career as a Mathematics and Science teacher at Career Success High School in Phoenix, AZ.
 He then became an adjunct Instructor in College Algebra and Human Biology for Brookline College Online.
-Professor Sumare teaches Mathematics and Environmental Science at Potomac College.
+Professor Sumare teaches Mathematics and Environmental Science at University of the Potomac.

 M.S.
 Accounting, University of Phoenix